sel-project/selp/README.md

 		-path=%appdata%/example
 		```

 		Specifies the installation path for the server.
-By default it's `%appdata%\sel\<server-name>` on Windows and `~/sel/<server-name>` on Linux.
+By default it's `Documents\sel\<server>` on Windows and `~/sel/<server>` on Linux.
 If the path already exists every file needed by SEL will be overwritten.

 	* version

 		Specifies the version of SEL Server to be used.
-It can be a version in format `major.minor.release` (e.g. `-version=1.0.0`), `latest` (for the latest version) or `none` (nothing will be downloaded and the source code should be moved in the installation folder manually).
+It can be a version in format `major.minor.release` (e.g. `-version=1.0.0`), `latest` (for the latest version), `none` (nothing will be downloaded and the source code should be moved in the installation folder manually) or `github` (for the latest version from sel-server's github repository).

 	* edu

-		Used only as `-edu` indicates that the server is used for Minecraft: Education Edition.
+		Indicates that the server is used for Minecraft: Education Edition.
 This version is easier to use, having less configuration options.

+	* realm

+		Indicates that the server is used as a realm, with only one world and no plugins.

 * list